ldennington/cloud_computing_programming_assignments/assignment_1/milestone_2/README.md

 ### Total time expended

-The total time expended for this milestone for Quinn and Lessley was 290 minutes, or 4.8 hours.
+The total time expended for this milestone for Quinn and Lessley was about 5.30 hours.

 ## Part 3: Video demo